 Paradise Valley/Giant Steps

 The hike starts after about a 2.5 km drive on Moraine Lake Road where you park your car.
-In 6 km, you reach Lake Annette, and in another 4 km hiking under the Mount Temple, you arrive at Giant Steps, a quiet and incredibly scenic spot.
+In 6 km, you reach Lake Annette, and in another 4 km hiking under Mount Temple, you arrive at Giant Steps, a quiet and incredibly scenic spot.

 TIP